geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 ## Goals

-We designed the GGC [Activity](../../developer-guide/data-model/document-data-model#activity) system to provide the Gardener insights into what is going on in their chapter and Geo Garden Club.
+We designed the GGC [Activity](../../developer-guide/data-model/document-data-model#activity) system to give Gardeners insights into what's happening in their chapter and Geo Garden Club.

 We use the `Activity` entity to implement the [Recent Chapter Activities](../../user-guide/insights#recent-chapter-activities) and [Upcoming Chapter Activities](../../user-guide/insights.md#upcoming-chapter-activities) Insight widgets.